blaisedias/jivelite/README.new.visualisation.features.md

 VU meter images are enumerated from the location `share/jive/applets/JogglerSkin/images/UNOFFICIAL/AnalogVUMeters`

-This is primarily so that using multiple VU Meter images is possible on piCorePlayer
+This is primarily to make it possible to use multiple VU Meter images on piCorePlayer

 New VUMeters can be added simply by copying appropriate files to this location.